 Sally Wiener Grotta is a full-time award-winning freelance writer, photographer and speaker.
 Among her numerous books are the novels "The Winter Boy" (a 2015 Locus Award nominee) and "Jo Joe" (selected as a Jewish Book Council Network book).
 Her hundreds of stories, columns, essays and reviews have appeared in scores of magazines, newspapers and journals.
 Sally has traveled on assignment throughout the world, covering a wide diversity of cultures and traditions.
 Her far-ranging experiences flavor her stories and presentations with a sense of wonder and otherliness, plus a healthy dose of common sense.
 A popular speaker, Sally has a reputation for stimulating energetic, meaningful discussions about storytelling, the business of writing, photography and how to use creativity to build bridges in our increasingly divisive society.
 A member of SFWA and The Authors Guild, Sally is co-curator for the SFWA-sponsored Galactic Philadelphia author reading series and has recently been appointed The Authors Guild's Philadelphia Area Ambassador.
 Connect with Sally at www.SallyWienerGrotta.com, www.facebook.com/SallyWienerGrotta and Twitter: @SallyWGrotta.

 Professional Emcee, Author, Game Developer.
 Former Wizards of the Coast employee.
-Mr. Gupta's mentored generations of gamers and contributors into the roleplaying and speculative fiction genres.
+Entering the realm of fandom from a prior background in Financial Operations and Business Management, he delights in bringing proven expertise to these geeky endeavors.
+Quite the fan himself, Mr. Gupta has mentored generations of gamers and contributors into the roleplaying and speculative fiction genres.
 President & CEO of Steam-Funk Studios and founder of the 'Living Multiverse' brand with its six related performance troupes, nationwide.
+Furthermore, he has personally created and implemented an array of nationwide marketing campaigns, for a variety of clientele, spanning game designers, event producers, and non-profit organizations.
 A veteran emcee and keynote speaker at many events across the country, Savan has had a hand in many projects, from Standup Comedy, LARP Production and some RPG products to the launch of the new online magazine, as Editor-in-Chief of a study in 'Fanthropology' dubbed "The Unconventional".

 Elektra Hammond emulates her multi-sided idol Buckaroo Banzai by going in several directions at once.
 She’s been involved in publishing since the 1990s—now she writes, concocts anthologies & edits science fiction for various and sundry.
 When not freelancing or appearing at science fiction conventions, she travels the world judging cat shows.
 Her latest story "Two Horses," can be found in TV Gods: Summer Programming edited by Jeff Young and Lee C. Hillman.